We may earn income from links in this post. Please read this Disclosure for details.

 Like whisky and brandy, awamori develops a smooth and fragrant flavour with aging.
 The longer it is aged the smoother and richer the flavour becomes.
 Kosu awamori is awamori that’s been aged for a minimum of three years.

-Zuisen’s award-winning line of awamori products includes a ruby red umeshu ( plum liqueur), Zuisen Ocean Blue ( featuring ocean water along with the koji mould), Zuisen Mature Kosu ( a blended awamori), King Crown ( 10 year old kosu) and Zuisen Omoro ( aged for 21 years).
+Zuisen’s award-winning line of awamori products includes a ruby red umeshu ( plum liqueur), Zuisen Ocean Blue (featuring ocean water along with the koji mould), Zuisen Mature Kosu ( a blended awamori), King Crown ( 10 year old kosu) and Zuisen Omoro ( aged for 21 years).

 6. Enjoy Naha Nightlife and Orion Beer

-When it comes time to unwind, there are several bars and restaurants along Kokusai Dori Street worth taking a break in.
 Top drinks to try in Naha include awamori, the distilled rice spirit and Orion beer, brewed on the island of Okinawa at Orion Happy Park in Nago, a one hour drive from Naha.
-You can even take a tour of Orion brewery if you have the time.

 Orion is the 5th largest brewery in Japan and the most popular beer in Okinawa.
-It was founded in 1957 when Okinawa was still under U.S. military occupation and its label has three stars representing both the emblem from the uniform of the US military commander and the stars of the southern constellation of Orion.
-The logo lettering in red and blue symbolizes the warmth of the sun and the blue of the sea.
-An Orion Beer T-Shirt makes a great souvenir for beer lovers.
+It was founded in 1957 when Okinawa was still under U.S. military occupation.
+Note its label has three stars representing both the emblem from the uniform of the US military commander and the stars of the southern constellation of Orion.

-Another popular place to enjoy nightlife in Naha is at the DOJO Bar, situated between Miebashi Monorail Station and Makishi Station, close to Kokusai-dori.
 This karate-themed hotspot offers craft and imported bottled and draft beer, ciders, a wide selection of sake and awamori, as well as classic cocktails featuring awamori and other liquors.

 7. Enjoy the Unique Flavours of Okinawa Cuisine